 Getting to Benidorm from Javea: The drive is 40 minutes.
 If you’re travelling by public transport the direct bus takes around 1 hour and 10 minutes each way.

-My favourite place on the Costa Blanca, and a town I called home for a few months, a trip to Denia is easily one of the best things to do near Javea!
+This is my favourite place on the Costa Blanca, and a town I called home for a few months.
+A trip to Denia is easily one of the best things to do near Javea!